-Almost everything we have seen from Street Fighter 6 so far has been impressive and it’s making a lot of changes to the series.
+Street Fighter 6 is incredibly impressive and it makes a lot of changes to the series.
 But, one of the biggest to the gameplay is the new Street Fighter 6 Drive Gauge System and meter, which rewards tactical play and risk and reward balancing.

 Street Fighter 6 Drive Gauge System Explained

-Street Fighter 6’s Drive Gauge is a new meter system implemented into fights that allows for more customisability and choice when it comes to how you fight and moves you perform.
-The Drive Gauge replenishes automatically during a fight, but if you use it all up you will enter a Burnout state, which has significant disadvantages.
+Street Fighter 6’s Drive Gauge is a new meter system implemented into fights that allow for more customizability and choice when it comes to how you fight and unlocks new moves:

-These disadvantages will dramatically affect your gameplay.
-But, if you enter Burnout, the meter will recharge over time, as well as throughout the match naturally.
+By over-using these moves, you will enter Burnout, the meter will recharge over time, as well as throughout the match naturally.
 This all adds up to a system that requires you to manage your Drive Gauge meter to make the most of the powerful attacks it offers.
-There are five different types of attacks you can perform with your Drive Gauge Stocks.
-They are:
+Here are more details on the five different attacks.

 Drive Impact is a powerful strike that can absorb an opponent’s incoming attack.
 It effectively acts as a shield that lets you absorb a hit.
 If your opponent is in the corner, you can induce a wall splat by performing this hit, even if they block the attack.